Own-Data-Privateer/hoardy-web/README.md

   or similar by default to switch between profiles on browser startup.

-- It is highly recommended you make separate browser profiles for anonymous and logged-in browsing with separate extension instances pointing to separate archiving server instances dumping data to different directories on disk.
+- In case you plan to ever share some of your captures, it is highly recommended you make separate browser profiles for anonymous and logged-in browsing with separate extension instances either

+  - pointing to separate archiving server instances dumping data to different directories on disk;

+  - or, alternatively, using the same archiving server, but using different default `Bucket` values in the `Hoardy-Web` extension.

   Set the "anonymous" browser profile to always run in `Private Browsing` mode to prevent login persistence there.
   If you do accidentally login in "anonymous" profile, move those dumps out of the "anonymous" directory immediately.